 Digital accessibility is one of the cornerstones of good web design.
-Having a developer portal with strong accessibility not only allows people with disabilities to access information unhindered, but also enhances overall user experience, widens the reach of potential users, and strengthens brand loyalty.
+Having a developer portal with strong accessibility allows people with disabilities to access information unhindered, enhances overall user experience, widens the reach of potential users, and strengthens brand loyalty.

 In this first part of our two part accessibility series, we will briefly go over what digital accessibility is, why it is important, how it is standardized and evaluated, what are the costs of creating a digitally accessible website, and go over some best practices to help with your first steps toward designing a more accessible developer portal.